klam98/UnixLs/README.md

 # UnixLs
-A C program that mimics the unix ls command
+A C program that mimics the unix ls command.